-The major components of an Instron[®] electromechanical testing system include:
+The major components of an Instron® retrofit electromechanical testing system include:

+- Load frame to be retrofitted

+- Retrofit Controller

-- Load frame with integral controller - Load cell mounted to the crosshead - Grips for tension testing or table-mounted anvils on a platen for compression testing. - Instron[®] approved computer system with Instron Bluehill[®] software.
+- Load cell mounted to the crosshead

+- Grips for tension testing or table-mounted anvils on a platen for compression testing.

+- Bluehill® Operator Dashboard with Instron Bluehill® software.

 Special fixtures are available for applications such as flexure and peel testing.
 For strain measurement, an optional strain gauge extensometer attaches to the specimen.
 You can use non-contacting extensometers with specimens that are unable to support a contacting extensometer.
-Contact your regional Instron[®] office or check our web site at www.instron.com for assistance with Instron's grips and fixtures.
+Contact your regional Instron® office or check our web site at www.instron.com for assistance with Instron's grips and fixtures.